On Gottschalk's surjunctivity conjecture for non-uniform cellular automata: Introduction

 \begin{definition} Given a group $G$ and an alphabet $A$, let $M \subset G$ and let $S = A^{A^M}$ be the set of all maps $A^M \to A$.
 For $s \in S^G$, we define the NUCA $\sigma_s \colon A^G \to A^G$ by $ \sigma_s(x)(g)= s(g)((g^{-1}x) \vert_M)$ for all $x \in A^G$ and $g \in G$. \end{definition}

 The set $M$ is called a \emph{memory} and $s \in S^G$ the \textit{configuration of local transition maps or local defining maps} of $\sigma_s$.
 Every CA is thus a NUCA with finite memory and constant configuration of local defining maps.
 Conversely, we regard NUCA as \emph{global perturbations} of CA. When $s, t \in S^G$ are asymptotic, $\sigma_s$ and $\sigma_t$ are mutually \emph{local perturbations} of each other.
-We also observe that NUCA with finite memory are precisely uniformly continuous selfmaps $A^G \righttoleftarrow$.
-As for CA, such NUCA satisfy the closed image property \cite[Theorem~4.4]{phung-tcs}, several decidable and undecidable properties \cite{Den-12a}, \cite{kari-20}, \cite{phung-decidable-nuca} and variants of the Garden of Eden theorem \cite{paturi}, \cite{phung-GOE-NUCA}.
+We also observe that NUCA with finite memory as defined in this paper form a proper subset of the set of uniformly continuous selfmaps of the full shift (see also \cite{salo-2}[Proposition~14]), e.g. the map $F\colon A^G\to A^G$ given by $F(x)(g)=x(1_G)$ for all $x \in A^G$ and $g\in G$ is uniformly continuous but it is not a NUCA with finite memory.
+As for CA, NUCA with finite memory satisfy the closed image property \cite[Theorem~4.4]{phung-tcs}, several decidable and undecidable properties \cite{Den-12a}, \cite{kari-20}, \cite{phung-decidable-nuca} and variants of the Garden of Eden theorem \cite{paturi}, \cite{phung-GOE-NUCA}.